 “The defendant’s pastor made multiple visits to Plaintiff and his wife’s residence to play Wii games with them not at the invitation of the Plaintiff”

 The husband says his wife paid 60 percent of the household bills, and that he has struggled financially since she left him.
 He is suing the church for $180,000, in addition to $10 million in punitive damages.

-Not exactly the Oscar Curse, but the North Carolina case is another example of old marital norms putting a strain on a long-term marriage.
+Not exactly the Oscar Curse, but the Florida case is another example of old marital norms putting a strain on a long-term marriage.

 One study in the New York Times article found that Oscar wins are associated with a greater risk of divorce for Best Actresses.
 Interestingly, the correlation with divorce did not extend to winners for Best Actors.